Authenion Documentation

 Deploy Authenion-EIK

 This section guides you through the deployment steps for Authenion - EBS Integration Kit.
-This guide will show the deployment steps in an 'Apache Tomcat / Weblogic' application server.

 1. Login to the Like Minds Support Portal and download the required binaries to complete the EIK deployment.